tyson314/CS-260-Startup-Project/README.md

 on the input.
 It thrives of interactibility, something I have never really done before.
 I am hoping the experienced I gained recoding Simon will help me with my own start-up.

+Startup HTML/CSS

+This was tough for me.
+An absolute monster of an assignment.
+However, I think I learned more toughing through this than any other programming assignment I've done.
+I spent a lot of time reading about flex boxes and bootstrap tags, how they interact with each other, how to override them, etc. I also understand a how to structure an html file to be conducive to the kind of content you want to present.
+The trick is making an extra layer to be a flex container and then the elements inside are easier to manipulate.
+I had a lot of trouble with the min-width attrubite so I ended up using extra media restrictions instead, and I think it turned out better!
+I haven't implemented my browse section yet because I don't know what functionality I can implement simply with the back end connectivity part of things.
+However, it will be fast since I already know how to do it.